Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Visual Foresight Trees

 \subsection{Grasp Network}

 The Grasp Network (\gn), adapted from \cite{huang2020dipn}, takes the image $s_t$ as input, and outputs a pixel-wise reward prediction $R(s_t) = [R(s_t, a^1),\dots,R(s_t,a^n)]$ for grasps $a^1,\dots,a^n$.
+The output is a 2D map with the same size as the input image, and where each point contains the predicted reward of performing a grasp at the corresponding input pixel.
 Table $R(s_t)$ is a one channel image with the same size as input image $s_t$ ($224\times224$ in our experiments), and a value $R(s_t, a^i)$ represents the expected reward of the grasp at the corresponding action.
 To train GN, we set the reward to be $1$ for grasps where the robot successfully picks up only the target object, and $0$ otherwise.
 GN is the reward estimator for states in VFT (in Section~\ref{subsec:vft}).

 A grasp action $a^\text{grasp} = (x, y, \theta)$ specifies the grasp location and the end-effector angle. \gn is trained while keeping the orientation of the end-effector fixed relative to the support surface, while randomly varying the poses of the objects.
 Therefore, \gn assumes that the grasps are aligned to the principal axis of the input image.
 To compute reward $R$ for grasps with $\theta \neq 0$, the input image is rotated by $\theta$ before passing it to \gn.
 As a result, for each input image, \gn generates $16$ different grasp $R$ reward tables.